BLACK-BUG-HKRS/Burp_Suite_Pro-Downloader/README.md

 -------------------------------------------------------------------------------------------
 ## Burp Suite Pro Activation Steps

-1. Modify License String like "license to Siddharth"
+1. Modify License String like "license to Major"

-2. Copy License key from keygen.jar and paste in Burp Suite Pro and click Next.
+2. Copy License key from `keygen.jar` and paste in Burp Suite Pro and click Next.

 3. Select Manual Activation Option on your bottom Right in Burp Suite Pro.